A.W. Law LLC — Advocates & Solicitors

 About the author

-Managing Director, A.W.
+Associate Director, A.W.
 Law LLC

-I'm Wahab.
+I'm Hasif.
 If any of this sounds close to your situation, the first ten minutes with me are free.
 We'll talk through whether you actually need a lawyer, and what it would look like if you did.

 LL.B.
-(Hons), University of Leeds (2013)
+(Hons), University of Southampton (2018)

-Advocate & Solicitor, Singapore Bar (2015)
+Advocate & Solicitor, Singapore Bar (2020)

-Speaks English, Malay, Tamil
+Speaks English, Malay, Bahasa Indonesia

-Read Wahab's full bio
+Read Hasif's full bio

 Need help with this?